HomeStage and TheaterJurassic World Live Tour

 In 1993, director Steven Spielberg and writer Michael Crichton opened the twin wooden doors that served as the entrance to Jurassic Park and showed moviegoers across the country and around the world what it would be like if dinosaurs walked amongst us.
 Some of the dinosaurs depicted were majestic and awe-inspiring while others were downright terrifying, allowing Jurassic Park the movie to capture the imagination of millions.

-In 2015, meanwhile, the island of Isla Nublar was transformed from a “park” into a “world” and allowed moviegoers to experience what an actual theme park populated by dinosaurs would look like in real life.
+In 2015, the island of Isla Nublar was transformed from a “park” into a “world” and allowed moviegoers to experience what an actual theme park populated by dinosaurs would look like in real life.
 The ride was again exhilarating, with Gyrospheres that explored the stomping grounds of Stegosaurus and Triceratops, an outdoor Mosasaurus Feeding Show, and even a Jurassic World Aviary that was the home of Dimorphodons and Pteranodons.

-Jurassic World Live Tour is more than mere dino-spectacle, however, as it likewise contains a storyline that fits in with the overall Jurassic World narrative.
+Jurassic World Live Tour is more than mere dino-spectacle as it likewise contains a storyline that fits in with the overall Jurassic World narrative.
 “We wanted to weave the dinosaurs into a good solid story plot, very much like the movies do,” associate producer Chris Nobels explained to SyFy.
 “The dinosaurs are characters in the movies just as much as the people are.
 The T-Rex doesn’t come out just to come out, she comes out with purpose, and same thing in our show.
 She comes out with purpose.”

 The concerns voiced by Malcolm and Grady are not directly related to the dinosaurs themselves, however, but their Homo sapien counterparts instead.
 There are, after all, two sides to human nature – the good and the evil, the light and the dark.
-While both Jurassic Park and Jurassic World ended with the abandonment of Isla Nublar, one could argue that the cause was not nature itself but human nature and its thirst for greed, power, and military might.
+While both Jurassic Park and Jurassic World ended with the abandonment of Isla Nublar, one could argue that the cause wasn’t nature but human nature and its thirst for greed, power, and military might.

 It is the conflict between these two factions that drives the narrative of Jurassic World Live Tour.
 Kate Walker has forged a bond with a Troodon named Jeannie and has even invented a device that monitors the brainwaves of the dinosaur.
 When the events of the first Jurassic World movie forces an exodus from Isla Nublar, Kurt Reed captures Jeannie before fleeing and attempts to duplicate the research of Kate Walker.
 While Walker’s intentions were good, however, Reed is intent on weaponizing Jeannie.

 In the original Jurassic Park film, Ian Malcolm believed chaos theory prevented a park that was populated by dinosaurs from ever being safe for human beings.
-He was indeed correct, but only because the dark side of human nature was the source of the chaos.
+He was correct, but only because the dark side of human nature served as the source of the chaos.
 Tragedy befell Jurassic Park in the first film because of Dennis Nedry’s greed, while the desire to create a bigger tourist attraction – another form of greed – sealed the fate of Jurassic World.

 But Jurassic World Live Tour likewise contains a lesson that goes beyond sheer enjoyment – that respect for nature is a better path to travel, and not just when it comes to dinosaurs.